jbreitfelder/Daily_activity_data_analysis/README.md

 In this repository you will find :

-* A detailed report of the whole study can be found in the repository : "Daily_activity.md"
+* A detailed report of the whole study : "Daily_activity.md"
 * The source file of this report written in R markdown : "Daily_activity.Rmd"
 * The .zip and .csv files containing the activity data
-* A folder containing the different plots
+* A folder containing the different plots of the report
 * An HTML version of the report : "Daily_activity.html"

 ## Data